Former New York Mayor Bloomberg enters 2020 Democratic presidential race

 Bloomberg has been critical of anti-Wall Street crusader Warren and her plan to tax the super wealthy to pay for programs ranging from universal healthcare to free college tuition.
 He will compete with Biden and Buttigieg to become the moderate alternative to the liberal agendas of Warren and Sanders.

+He has won allies in the party with his advocacy and philanthropy on climate change and in fighting gun violence, pouring millions into groups pushing for more restrictive gun laws.
+Bloomberg served as mayor of New York, the largest U.S. city, from 2002 to 2013.

 Bloomberg had filed paperwork on Thursday with the U.S. Federal Election Commission to run for president.
+He already had filed paperwork to be eligible for the Democratic primary in Alabama and four other states with early deadlines for ballot qualification.

+He announced earlier in November a $100 million online ad campaign targeting Trump in four battleground states.

 Reporting by Doina Chiacu; Editing by Daniel Wallis